microsoft/TypeScript/doc/spec.md

 }
 ```

-An interface that extends ‘Mover’ and ‘Shaker’ must declare a new ‘getStatus’ property as it would otherwise inherit two ‘getStatus’ properties with different types.
-The new ‘getStatus’ property must be declared such that the resulting ‘MoverShaker’ is a subtype of both ‘Mover’ and ‘Shaker’:
+An interface that extends 'Mover' and 'Shaker' must declare a new 'getStatus' property as it would otherwise inherit two 'getStatus' properties with different types.
+The new 'getStatus' property must be declared such that the resulting 'MoverShaker' is a subtype of both 'Mover' and 'Shaker':

 ```TypeScript
 interface MoverShaker extends Mover, Shaker {